lsst-dm/dmtn-031/index.rst

 The pessimistic matcher has been tested with the following datasets, selected to span a range of stellar densities and qualities of optical distortion model.

-.. note:: Not much.
-I think what you've said here is about right.

 CFHTLS